determined-ai/determined/docs/setup-cluster/deploy-cluster/slurm/upgrade-on-hpc.rst

 workload managers.
 Use this procedure when an earlier version of Determined is installed, configured, and functioning properly.

 #.
-Review the latest :doc:`/setup-cluster/deploy-cluster/slurm/slurm-requirements` and ensure all
-   dependencies have been met.
+Review the latest :ref:`slurm-requirements` and ensure all dependencies have been met.

 #.
 Upgrade the launcher.